 Defining American food is more difficult than playing baseball with a ball made of good ol’-fashioned Jell-O. This is a time when people are lining up around the block for fast-casual burgers and clamoring for fine dining tasting menus simultaneously.
 So how’d we get here?

-In the late-September book release, Ten Restaurants That Changed America, food historian and Yale professor Paul Freedman does his best to answer just that.
+In Ten Restaurants That Changed America food historian and Yale professor Paul Freedman does his best to answer just that.
 For Freedman, who usually focuses on the Middle Ages, the four-year process of putting this research together was comparatively “easy” since it involved more menus typed in the English language than the usual 800-year-old parchment scrolls handwritten in Latin.